Neural tissue engineering: Introduction

+The FDA-approved therapy for depression and epilepsy, vagus nerve stimulation (VNS), may also be beneficial for non-neurological conditions such rheumatoid arthritis and inflammatory bowel disease.
+Chemical therapies, such as peripheral nervous system (PNS) modulation, are being investigated for the treatment of infectious and inflammatory disorders, such as rheumatoid arthritis and issues associated with diabetes.
+Targeting tumor innervation is being explored as a potential new treatment approach.
+Intratumoral innervation, which involves nerves inside or around tumors, influences the biology of cancer.
+Peripheral neuropathy is one of the PNS-associated disorders that can be treated with immunotherapy manipulation.
+According to many experimental researchers, extensive clinical studies are necessary to confirm the safety, effectiveness, and regulatory approval of these experimental techniques prior to their establishment as established therapies.

-The need for neural tissue engineering arises from the difficulty of the nerve cells and neural tissues to regenerate on their own after neural damage has occurred.
+Tissue Engineering The need for neural tissue engineering arises from the difficulty of the nerve cells and neural tissues to regenerate on their own after neural damage has occurred.
 The PNS has some, but limited, regeneration of neural cells.
 Adult stem cell neurogenesis in the CNS has been found to occur in the hippocampus, the subventricular zone (SVZ), and spinal cord.
 CNS injuries can be caused by stroke, neurodegenerative disorders, trauma, or encephalopathy.
 A few methods currently being investigated to treat CNS injuries are: implanting stem cells directly into the injury site, delivering morphogens to the injury site, or growing neural tissue in vitro with neural stem or progenitor cells in a 3D scaffold.
 Proposed use of electrospun polymeric fibrous scaffolds for neural repair substrates dates back to at least 1986 in a NIH SBIR application from Simon.
 For the PNS, a severed nerve can be reconnected and reinnervated using grafts or guidance of the existing nerve through a channel.

 Recent research into creating miniature cortexes, known as corticopoiesis, and brain models, known as cerebral organoids, are techniques that could further the field of neural tissue regeneration.
 The native cortical progenitors in corticopoiesis are neural tissues that could be effectively embedded into the brain.
 Cerebral organoids are 3D human pluripotent stem cells developed into sections of the brain cortex, showing that there is a potential to isolate and develop certain neural tissues using neural progenitors.